Radrados/agileProject/deliverables/readme.txt

 The three deliverables will be:
 1. v0.1_SignUp_and_Login_feature.mp4 -  the video will display a user signing up and entering the home page.
-2. Commenting on Posts - the video will show a user adding comments to another user's Posts.
+2. v1.0_Tags.mp4 - this video displays how the Post tags field works and allows for easier user searches.
 3. All features + front end - the video will show the new friendly web interface such as upvoting and downvoting Posts/comments